zbo14/sourcery/README.md

 Options:
-  -V, --version                      output the version number -d, --domains <list>               comma-separated list of domains; sourcery looks for results under these domains -e, --extensions <list>            comma-separated list of extensions; sourcery parses results from files with these extensions
+  -V, --version                      output the version number -d, --domains <list>               comma-separated list of root domains; sourcery looks for results under these domains -e, --extensions <list>            comma-separated list of extensions; sourcery parses results from files with these extensions
   -o, --output <dir>                 path to output directory (default: ".")
-  -x, --proxy <[proto://]host:port>  use a proxy (e.g. Burp) for Chromium -h, --help                         display help for command
+  -p, --pause                        pause on last page -x, --proxy <[proto://]host:port>  use a proxy (e.g. Burp) for Chromium -h, --help                         display help for command
 ```

-`sourcery` takes a `<file>` of URLs, visits them in serial, and stops at the last one.
-The reasoning here is, there may be a lot of URLs you want to visit but comparatively few URLs where you want to test functionality. `sourcery` flips through the webpages you *just* want to visit and parses endpoints/URLs from source files.
+`sourcery` takes a `<file>` of URLs and visits them in serial.
+You can instruct `sourcery` to pause on the last webpage with the `-p` option, in case you want to manually navigate/test functionality. `sourcery` will continue to find endpoints, subdomains, and URLs.
-Then, it pauses on the last URL (e.g. the homepage for the main web application) so you can manually navigate/test functionality while it continues to find domains, endpoints, and URLs.